Freezing embryos and the replacement of embryos

 At what stage can embryos be frozen?

 Embryos can be frozen at any stage from single cell on day one to blastocyst on day five or six.
-The stage at which freezing takes place may depend on the
+Freezing at blastocyst stage has become common practice in New Zealand in recent years.

-Even then, embryos not regarded as suitable for freezing at day two or day three can be kept in culture to see if they become blastocysts, and be frozen at
+In cycles where an embryo transfer takes place, the best quality embryo is usually selected for transfer.
+The remaining embryo(s) will then be assessed and if it/they are at the correct developmental stage and the cells are of good quality, the embryo(s) may be frozen.
+Even then, embryos not regarded as suitable for freezing at day two or day three can be kept in culture to see if they become blastocysts, and be frozen at that stage.

 How are embryos frozen?

-With vitrification, embryos are placed on a special straw in a tiny volume of cryoprotectant, and ‘snapcooled’ straight to -196˚C. With both methods straws are then placed within plastic goblets, also labeled with patient identification details, then those goblets are placed in a liquid nitrogen bank for storage.
+Embryos are then placed on a special straw in a tiny volume of cryoprotectant, and ‘snap-cooled’ straight to -196˚C. Straws are then placed within plastic goblets, also labeled with patient identification details, then those goblets are placed in a liquid nitrogen bank for storage.

 Thawing embryos for use